heapwolf/d/README.md

  - Uses git under the hood
    - Do anything that git does

-# Git as a dependency
+# Dependencies
- Git is a dependency.
-Use by hundreds of thousands of people on a daily basis.
-With Node.js you're taking `libuv`, `openssl` and other dependencies, `git` isn't any more significant.
+Git is taken as a dependency.
+Git is used by hundreds of thousands of people on a daily basis.
+It is well testsed.
+With Node.js you're taking `libuv`, `openssl` and other dependencies.
+Git isn't any more significant.

 # Public Key Infrastructure
 Using git over https secures your code when it moves over the network,